perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **Types of data acquisition:**
 	- Static acquisition
 	- Live acquisition

+> - **Live Acquisition** is used when suspect computer cannot be shut down for static acquisition

 - **Types of data collection methods:**
 	- Creating disk-to-image file
 	- Creating disk-to-disk